Thanks for stopping by. You are currently logged in as a Guest

 The maker's partner in South correctly leads the 10 of hearts.
 A non-trump lead by South would tell the partner he was void in trump.
 West plays the left, the maker(N) uses his right and East plays the queen that they picked up.
 The bidding team has their first trick.
-4 trump have now been played.
+Four trump have been played.

-Next the maker(N) leads the ace of spades.
+Next, the maker(N) leads the ace of spades.
 Everyone follows suit and the ace walks the board.
-The bidding team has taken the first three tricks and now have made their point.
-Based on the information available to him, the maker now has to decide how to play the rest on the hand.
-Let's see, 4 trump have been played and clubs hasn't been led yet.
-South led a trump at the start of the hand they had followed suit on both of North's ace leads.
+The bidding team has taken the first three tricks and they made their point.
+Using the information available, the maker now has to decide how to play the rest of the hand.
+Let us see, four trump has been played but clubs haven't been led yet.
+South led a trump at the start of the hand and everyone followed suit.
 West seat played the left on the first lead.
 It was most likely his only trump.
-East seat played the trump card that they picked up so it's likely they are also void.
+East seat played the trump card that they picked up so it's most likely they are also void.
 There are still trump unaccounted for.
-Yes, the ace is the boss trump but the 9 is almost certainly a guaranteed loser.
-The only way to make 2 points is if your partner(S) can take the 9.
-The maker correctly decides to leads the nine.
+Yes, the ace is the boss trump but the 9 of clubs is a guaranteed loser.
+The only way to make 2 points is if your partner in South can take the 9.
+The maker correctly decides to lead the nine.

-The bidder's partner makes use of his king of trump.
-The bidder holds the ace of trump for the last trick, and the team starts the game off with a 2 point lead.
+The bidder's partner(S) makes good use of the king of trump.
+The bidder holds the ace of trump for the last trick, and the team starts the game off with a 2-point lead.

 A trump lead on Fourth would surely have cost the bidding team a point and maybe the game.